 Living in British Columbia and the Lower Mainland, we are spoiled with clean water to drink, water our gardens, and wash our clothes and lawns.
 Although water can be plentiful, we still need to understand ways to conserve it as it’s a valuable resource.
-In 2015 sixty-four temperature records across British Columbia were broken during the summer heatwave.
+Surging temperatures are breaking heat records across British Columbia and Metro Vancouver watering restrictions began May 1.
 Below are several tips to help conserve water in your home and during the summer and all year round.

 In the summer, we generally use more water due to gardens and washing our cars.
 However, there are several ways to conserve water when outside in the summer.
 First, water your garden in the morning by hand watering the soil.
 Doing this will keep the water from evaporating during the heat of the day.
 Placing mulch around plants also helps to store moisture if you have water restrictions.
 Don’t water your lawn unless you have to, and only wash your car if your windshield or mirrors are dirty.
 After you’re done using the hose, make sure you have a shut-off valve installed to keep the water from running when not in use.